 Another way to be eco-friendly at home is to replace all of your regular light bulbs with LED ones.
 Yes, they are a bit more expensive but will last you longer, use less electricity, and, of course – help the environment.

 Anything from clothes and furniture to electronics.
 Say “No!” to the monster that is our consumer society and start shopping in thrift stores and vintage furniture places.
 By doing this, you help in the war against the creation of massive quantities of, well, everything, also help our planet, AND get to save a bit of money.
 How great is that?
 And you won’t believe the treasures that you can find in your corner thrift store.

 We understand that you want your favourite pair of jeans washed TODAY, but more important things are at stake.
 Make sure to have a complete load before you turn your washing machine on and while we are on the topic how to have an eco-friendly home – use a cold rinse cycle to save electricity.
 Same applies for your dishwasher as well.
 Another good idea is to fill your sink when doing your dishes, instead of letting the water flow freely.

 You’ve read the labels of the cleaning detergents you use around your house and you know how toxic they are.
 Imagine the same toxic elements entering the water stream, once you empty your bucket into the sink after cleaning the floor, for example.
-That being said, another good eco idea for the home is to stir up your own cleaning products.
+That being said, another good eco idea for the home is to stir up your own cleaning products and clean green.
 You can actually make a clothes washing detergent out of conkers and clean practically anything with vinegar!
 Yes, you can even clean your freezer naturally (without turning it off, too).

 We talked about the “abundance” of green life nowadays.
 If you want to contribute to the cause and happen to like gardening, why not plant an herb or two in your house?
 And if you own a big garden, you can also grow your own veggies and fruit.
 The options are countless.
 While you are at it, try growing your very own three!
 Oxygen for everybody!